-Serbia: New owner of “Energoprojekt” in lawsuits and ban29.
-January 2018. / News Serbia Energy
+Serbia: New owner of “Energoprojekt” in lawsuits and ban, News Serbia Energy

 The Securities Commission has withdrawn the right of Dobroslav Bojović to vote in three subsidiaries, and he is also prosecuted by the state